Gauged Inverse Seesaw from Dark Matter

 In the limit of small momentum transfer, the $Z'$ exchange leads to a spin-independent scattering with nucleons.
 The corresponding cross section per nucleon is given by~\cite{Alves:2015pea}

 however, in our numerical analysis we used MicrOMEGAs to determine the values of the spin-independent scattering cross section per nucleon.
+PandaX-4T results provide strong bounds to this scenario with large $g_{B-L}$ couplings, constraining spin-independent cross section up to DM masses of 10~TeV.
+Lighter DM masses ($m_N \gtrsim 3$~TeV) are only allowed near the resonance $m_N \simeq 2\, M_{Z'}$.

-The limits from the Xenon1T experiment are shown in Fig.~\ref{fig:gX} and set a lower bound on the mass of the fermionic DM candidate $m_N \gtrsim 1$~TeV.
-Additionally, the LHC searched for the Drell-Yan production of a single $Z'$ gauge boson that then decays into SM light lepton-antilepton pair.
-For the large $g_{B-L}$ couplings needed in Fig.~\ref{fig:gX}, the $Z'$ would be copiously produced at the LHC, decaying to electrons and muons 20-30\% of the times, depending if the $Z'$ to the sterile neutrinos channels are kinematically open or not.
+On the other hand, there are several bounds on the massive gauge boson of $U(1)_{B-L}$~\cite{Escudero:2018fwn}.
+For $M_{Z'}$ of few TeV and the large $g_{B-L}$ couplings needed in Fig.~\ref{fig:gX}, the $Z'$ would be copiously produced at the LHC, decaying to electrons and muons 20-30\% of the times, depending if the $Z'$ to the sterile neutrinos channels are kinematically open or not.
 Consequently, LHC searches~\cite{Aad:2019fac, Sirunyan:2021khd} exclude all the viable parameter space for $Z'$ lighter than 6~TeV.
+Furthermore, LEP measurements of $e^+e^-\to\ell^+\ell^-$~\cite{LEP:2004xhf} were sensitive to heavy $Z'$ bosons, constraining the mass to be $M_{Z'} > 6\, g_{B-L}$~TeV~\cite{Carena:2004xs}.
 Finally, we note that the required gauge coupling $g_{B-L}$ should be higher than $\sim 0.7$ in order to successfully reproduce the whole observed DM abundance.
 Nevertheless, too large $g_{B-L}$ couplings would violate perturbativity, leading to a well-defined allowed area in the parameter space that will be further probed in future experiments.